Nate-Wessel/how2osm/readme.md

 ## How is the data stored?

+* what is spatial data?

+### Spatial data

 OSM uses a _vector_ data model, not a _raster_ model.
 Rasters are pixels covering an area with a gradation of values.
 Vectors are discrete points and lines in space.
 In OSM, the fundamental types of spatial data are *nodes*, *ways*, and *relations*.

 * **Nodes**: Nodes or points have a single coordinate location.
 They may exist on their own or be members of the other types.
 You might map a post box as a node.
 * **Ways**: Ways consist of an ordered series of two or more points.
 A way that starts and ends at different nodes is a line while one that starts and ends at the same node is often (but not always)  considered a closed polygon.
 You would map a street as a line, and a cemetery as a polygon.
 * **Relations**: Relations are grouped collections of any of these data types, including, reflexively, relations.
 These are the most complex type.
 A tram route would be a relation.
 It has a route (the tracks it follows) and also some stops or platforms which could be represented as points or polygons.
 Relations can also used be used to break up very large features like the shore of Lake Erie, which might otherwise cause your computer to overheat.

+### Attributes (tags)

+* free-form, not like tabular data
+* standards, but also anything goes
+* link to wiki
+*

+## Strengths and Weaknesses of OSM for data science

+### Strengths
+* doesn't stop/change at administrative boundaries
+* queryability /  filtering
+* topological - routing
+* versioning
+* accepts your contributions

+### Weaknesses
+* incomplete / inexhaustive
+* strong, systematic biases in coverage - editor self-selection
+    * example of car/nav companies and paid editors
+* versioning
+* anyone can contribute (silliness, vandalism, beginner mistakes)

+## Contribute and access the data
+* OSM is a big online database
+*
+### Contributing edits
+* ID editor
+* JOSM

+### Downloading data
+* XML and JSON
+    * matches referential, freeform structure
+* bounding box for all data (small - medium areas)
+* Overpass query (for filtered subsets of data)
+* mention planet download in passing
+* geofabric and other pre-sliced downloads + shapefiles

+## Some examples and applications

+### Use OSM in a basemap
+* download and visualize data in QGIS

+### Perhaps a very specific example for querying overpass?

+### Network/graph analysis in Python?